enyojs/ares-project/README.md

 	$ git clone git@github.com:enyojs/ares-project.git

-Which URL you should clone from depends on how you have git set up (see github docs above).

-####Update the submodule references####
-Because Ares and Enyo are so closely linked, there are specific versions of Enyo and the libs folder included as references in the Ares repository.
-After cloning Ares, you need to update the submodules using "git submodule update"
+Then update the submodules (required):

 	$ cd ares-project
-	$ git submodule init
-	$ git submodule update
+	$ git submodule update --init

 If you are using a graphical Git client, there may or may not be a way to update the submodules from the GUI.
 If not, then use the commands above.